PhonicCanine/FixedTreeSort/Readme.md

 * A data-set that can be simplified to only unsigned integers (and a good amount of RAM)
 * A very repetetive, long dataset
 * The need to sort multiple lists (which fit in the same bounds) / sort the same list multiple times

+TL;DR:
+ArraySort is better than FixedTreeSort and IntroSort.

 ### Details